PC Republicans hold Meet the Candidates Night - Register Herald

 “This was my first term and I cannot believe I am already re-running.
 I was in the office two years before I ran for auditor.
 My goal as auditor was to be able to sit at every desk in my office.
 So, anything coming down from the pike I could do.
 I have achieved that and I am cross-trained in every desk at my office,” Lavon said.

 “We spent a lot of time correcting levies and they are all now correct.
 Another thing about the office is visual.
 If you saw it before, there was a maze of boxes.
-It was a joke when I first came into the office.
 I microfilmed 20 years of documents.
 The next thing was my auditor state award, I have had that twice now.
 They hadn’t had that in year before I took office.
 I account that to my staff.
 There has been a huge change in them.
 The morale is up.

 “I was nominated to be on the Executive Legislative Board in Columbus.
 Do I feel like I will be able to offer a lot in the beginning?
 Probably not, but I will be learning from them.”

-Note: (Editor’s note: due to a production error, this article did not appear in its entirety in the Wednesday, Jan.
-17 edition of The Register-Herald.
-We apologize for any inconvenience.)